devpateltech007/ActionAgent/README.md

 ## Troubleshooting

 - **Authentication Issues:**
-  If you receive errors like "No auth credentials found," ensure that your API key in `background.js` is correct and has no extra quotes or whitespace.
+  If you receive errors like "No auth credentials found," ensure that your API key in `popup.js` is correct and has no extra quotes or whitespace.

 - **Extension Errors:**
   Check the Chrome Extensions page or the background script console (via chrome://extensions/) for error messages that can help diagnose issues.

-## License

-Include your license information here if applicable.